xbeat/Machine-Learning/README.md

 LangGraph is a library for building stateful, multi-agent applications with large language models (LLMs).
 It extends the functionality of LangChain, providing tools for creating complex workflows and interactions between different AI agents.

+## Top Multithreading Design Patterns in Python

+Producer-Consumer Pattern Implementation

+The Producer-Consumer pattern represents a classic synchronization problem where producers generate data and consumers process it using a shared buffer.
+This implementation uses Python's threading module and Queue data structure to manage concurrent access and prevent race conditions.

 ## Mean Centering and Min-Max Normalization for User Ratings

 Introduction to Data Normalization